brandtdamman/slack-json-parser/CONTRIBUTING.md

 ### Commit Messages

-- Keep the first commit line to 50 characters or less
+- Keep the first commit line to 50 characters, plus or minus 10 characters
 - Emojis are acceptable but generally not used

 Make sure to reference any open issue or related documents, where applicable, on following lines.